callmedw/API-code-review/README.md

-  Endpoints for GET (all and by id), POST, PUT and DELETE.
+or GET (all and by id), POST, PUT and DELETE.
   A RANDOM endpoint that randomly returns a park/business/animal.
   A second custom endpoint that accepts parameters (example: a SEARCH route that allows users to search by specific park names).
   Model scopes should be used to process parameters from API calls.